Bujiazi/ByTheWay/README.md

 <br>

-## 🔧 BroadWay Parameters
+## 🔧 ByTheWay Parameters

-Here, we provide some reference configurations for BroadWay Parameters.
+Here, we provide some reference configurations for ByTheWay Parameters.
 You can adjust these parameters based on your own model and task requirements:

 **AnimateDiff**: